Farama-Foundation/PettingZoo/docs/api.md

 `observe(agent)`: Returns the observation an agent currently can make.

 `rewards`: A dict of the rewards of every current agent at the time called, keyed by name.
-Rewards are summed from the last time an agent took it's turn and zeroed before it takes another turn.  `last()` accesses this attribute.
-This looks like:
+Rewards the instantaneous reward generated after the last step.  `last()` does not directly access this attribute, rather it access a hidden attribute which tracks the cumulative reward.
+The rewards structure looks like:

 `{0:[first agent's reward], 1:[second agent's reward] ... n-1:[nth agent's reward]}`